Mariam-Said1/federated-ai-chatbot-asana-portfolio/PRD-Federal-AI-Chatbot.md

 **Classification:** Confidential

 Executive Summary
-This PRD outlines requirements for an AI-powered chatbot that will help citizens access federal benefits information and services through natural language interactions.
+This PRD showcases requirements for an AI-powered chatbot that will help citizens access federal benefits information and services through natural language interactions.
 The solution must meet FedRAMP compliance standards, implement responsible AI principles, and integrate with existing agency systems.
 Problem Statement:
 Citizens struggle to navigate complex government websites and experience long wait times when contacting agency call centers.
 This results in reduced access to critical benefits and services, particularly for underserved populations.
 Proposed Solution: